ddeutils/ddedocs/docs/abstract/data_management/data-normalization-form.md

     **composite key**

-    :   A **primary key** composed of multiple columns used to identify a record uniquely.
+    :   A primary key composed of multiple columns used to identify a record uniquely.

     **candidate key**

     :   A field that able to be primary key.

-!!! abstract
+!!! abstract "Prime & Non-Prime"

     **prime attribute**